 As a company grows, it can be easy to lose that spark that made your startup business successful in the first place.
 New employees and team members join, and old faces leave.
 This can easily cause shifting sands and jeopardize the culture of your team.

-Company culture is like a delicate potion or formula.
+The startup culture is like a delicate potion or formula.
 If a little too much of one thing is added, it ruins the mix.
 So as more people come in, this balance can easily be thrown.
 So what can you do?

 Make sure you prepare early on for this and build this possibility into the culture itself as you nurture it.
 Have an annual review of your company culture.
 Include your employees fully, and take suggestions from them as to what needs to change, what needs to be added, and what needs to be removed.